-The author of "WE ARE DIFFERENT NOW" - A Grandparent's Journey Through Grief and first place award winning fiction novel "FOOTPRINTS IN THE FROST", I am also a contributing author in the anthologies "Felons, Flames & Ambulance Rides", "American Blue", "The Centennial Book of The National Society of Daughters of the Union 1861-1865", "Echoes From the Silence" and "Dusting Off Dreams".
+The author of "WE ARE DIFFERENT NOW" - A Grandparent's Journey Through Grief and first place award winning fiction novel "FOOTPRINTS IN THE FROST", I am also a contributing author in the anthologies "Felons, Flames & Ambulance Rides", "American Blue", "Recipes by the Book: Oak Tree Authors Cook" and "The Centennial Book of The National Society of Daughters of the Union 1861-1865".
 I've had numerous articles, poems and short stories published since 1990.
-I am a Charter Member of the Public Safety Writers Association, having joined when it was The Police Writers Club in 1994 and have won 9 writing awards.
+I am a Charter Member of the Public Safety Writers Association and a member of the Rocky Mountain Fiction Writers.
+I have won 9 writing awards.
 I live in a quaint Colorado mountain tourist town with my husband and Siamese cat and when deeps snows blanket the terrain and spectacular views from my windows, it becomes the perfect spot in which to write.

 - March 2017

 - January 2017

 - December 2016

 - August 2016

 - May 2016